 Where to Safely Store Your Vinyl Collection

 It doesn’t matter what genre of music you listen to, if it’s on vinyl chances are it sounds much better than a digital recording.
-If you want to keep enjoying your records for years to come, make sure you have a good storage plan in place.
+If you want to keep enjoying your vinyl records for years to come, make sure you have a good storage plan in place.
 By following the tips and storage care items above, you’ll be in good hands.
-Moving your vinyl collection to a self storage unit is the best way to ensure that they stay in pristine condition and out of harms way.
+Moving your vinyl record collection to a self storage unit is the best way to ensure that they stay in pristine condition and out of harms way.
 The next step is finding a self storage unit you can trust, like the ones at The Lock Up Self Storage.